 "If the DGCCRF shows up, what do I do?"

-This question haunted this client specializing in flash sales.
+This question haunted a client specializing in flash sales.
 Thousands of products with promotions rotating every week. -60%, -70%, sometimes even -80%.

 The Compliance Problem

 The supplier’s word isn’t enough.
-The DGCCRF wants tangible proof: timestamped screenshots, extracts from official websites, documents that will hold up in court.
+The DGCCRF wants tangible proof: timestamped screenshots, extractions from official websites, documents that hold up in court.

 My client had none of that.
-Just emails and Excel files provided by suppliers.
+Just emails and Excel files transmitted by suppliers.
 Which isn’t admissible.

 What We Built

-We built a tool that automatically goes to suppliers’ websites, extracts the displayed reference prices, and randomly takes timestamped screenshots of the pages.
+We built a tool that automatically goes to supplier websites, extracts the displayed reference prices, and randomly takes timestamped screenshots of the pages.

-Then an AI compares three data points: the extracted price, the price provided by the supplier, and what it sees in the screenshot.
+Then an AI compares three data points: the extracted price, the price provided by the supplier, and what it sees on the screenshot.

 If it matches?
 Automatic validation.
 The product can go on promotion.